kafka, replication, high-availability, fault-tolerance, distributed-systems, reliability

 Automatic Failover and Recovery

 Kafka's high availability capabilities shine during failure scenarios.
-When a broker fails, the cluster controller (one of the brokers elected through ZooKeeper or KRaft) detects the failure and triggers leader election for all partitions where the failed broker was the leader.
+When a broker fails, the cluster controller (one of the brokers in the KRaft quorum since Kafka 4.0+) detects the failure and triggers leader election for all partitions where the failed broker was the leader.

 The controller selects a new leader from the ISR set, ensuring that no committed data is lost.
 Clients experience a brief interruption (typically a few seconds) while the election completes, but the system automatically recovers without manual intervention.